 - A minimum of 40 hours required shadowing an anesthesia provider, preferably a CRNA.
 Hours obtained during an applicant’s employment hours are not considered as shadowing hours.
 Shadowing hours must be obtained in the US.

-A personal statement letter (three pages, excluding cover and references) addressing the following:
+- A personal statement letter (three pages, excluding cover and references in AMA format) addressing the following:

 - A clear statement of your goals and expectations for entering the program

-- Your understanding of the role of a Certified Registered Nurse Anesthetist (applicants are encouraged to shadow a CRNA)
+- Your understanding of the role of a Certified Registered Nurse Anesthetist (applicants are required to shadow a CRNA)

-- Include at least one article supporting your understanding of the role of a Certified Registered Nurse Anesthetist, cited according to current APA Format standards
+- Include at least one article supporting your understanding of the role of a Certified Registered Nurse Anesthetist, cited according to current AMA Format standards

-Completion of required undergraduate coursework and official transcripts from all academic institutions attended.
-If prerequisite science coursework is more than 10 years old, repeating or supplementing with a refresher course at the undergraduate level is highly recommended.
-An overall science GPA of 3.0 is preferred. that indicate successful completion (preferred B or better) in:
+- Completion of required undergraduate coursework and official transcripts from all academic institutions attended.
+If prerequisite science coursework is more than 5 years old, repeating or supplementing with a refresher course at the undergraduate level is highly recommended.
+An overall science GPA of 3.0 is preferred.

 - Statistics course